henrikbostrom/crepes/README.md

 For documentation of the `crepes.fillings` module, see [here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.fillings.html).

-For examples, see [this Jupyter notebook](https://github.com/henrikbostrom/crepes/blob/main/crepes.ipynb).
+For examples of how to use the package and module, see [this Jupyter notebook](https://github.com/henrikbostrom/crepes/blob/main/crepes.ipynb).

 #### References